gbouras13/pharokka/README.md

   <img src="img/pharokka_workflow.png" alt="pharokka Workflow" height=600>
 </p>

-pharokka uses [PHANOTATE](https://github.com/deprekate/PHANOTATE), the only gene prediction program tailored to bacteriophages, as the default program for gene prediction.
+`pharokka` uses [PHANOTATE](https://github.com/deprekate/PHANOTATE), the only gene prediction program tailored to bacteriophages, as the default program for gene prediction.
 [Prodigal](https://github.com/hyattpd/Prodigal) is also available as an alternative.
 Following this, functional annotations are assigned by matching each predicted coding sequence (CDS) to the [PHROGs](https://phrogs.lmge.uca.fr), [CARD](https://card.mcmaster.ca) and [VFDB](http://www.mgc.ac.cn/VFs/main.htm) databases using [MMseqs2](https://github.com/soedinglab/MMseqs2).
-As of v1.4.0, Pharokka will also match each CDS to the PHROGs database using more sensitive Hidden Markov Models using [PyHMMER](https://github.com/althonos/pyhmmer).
-Pharokka's main output is a GFF file suitable for using in downstream pangenomic pipelines like [Roary](https://sanger-pathogens.github.io/Roary/). pharokka also generates a `cds_functions.tsv` file, which includes counts of CDSs, tRNAs, tmRNAs, CRISPRs and functions assigned to CDSs according to the PHROGs database.
+As of v1.4.0, `pharokka` will also match each CDS to the PHROGs database using more sensitive Hidden Markov Models using [PyHMMER](https://github.com/althonos/pyhmmer).
+Pharokka's main output is a GFF file suitable for using in downstream pangenomic pipelines like [Roary](https://sanger-pathogens.github.io/Roary/). `pharokka` also generates a `cds_functions.tsv` file, which includes counts of CDSs, tRNAs, tmRNAs, CRISPRs and functions assigned to CDSs according to the PHROGs database.
 See the full [usage](#usage) and check out the full [documentation](https://pharokka.readthedocs.io) for more details.

-## Pharokka v 1.4.0 Update (23 August 2023)
+## Pharokka v 1.4.0 Update (25 August 2023)

 Pharokka v1.4.0 is a large update implementing:

 * More sensitive search for PHROGs using Hidden Markov Models (HMMs) using the amazing [PyHMMER](https://github.com/althonos/pyhmmer).
-* By default, Pharokka will now run both MMseqs2 (PHROGs, CARD and VFDB) and HMMs (PHROGs).
+* By default, `pharokka` will now run both MMseqs2 (PHROGs, CARD and VFDB) and HMMs (PHROGs).
 MMseqs2 was kept for PHROGs as it provides more information than the HMM results (sequence identities, top hit PHROG protein).
 * `--fast` or `--hmm_only` which only runs HMMs on PHROGs, not MMseqs2.
 For phage isolates, this will be much faster than v1.3.2, but you will not get CARD or VFDB annotations.
 For metagenomes, this will be (much) slower though!
+* Other changes in the codebase should make `pharokka` v1.4.0 run slightly faster than v1.3.2, even if `--fast` is not used.
 * Updated databases as of 23 August 2023.
 You will need to download the new v1.4.0 databases to run v 1.4.0.
 The VFDB database is now clustered at 50% sequence identity (which speeds up runtime).
-* `--mmseqs_only` which will essentially runs Pharokka v1.3.2 and is default in meta mode `-m` or `--meta`.
+* `--mmseqs2_only` which will essentially run `pharokka` v1.3.2 and is default in meta mode `-m` or `--meta`.
 * `pharokka_proteins.py`, which takes an input file of amino acid proteins in FASTA format and runs MMseqs2 (PHROGs, CARD, VFDB) and PyHMMER (PHROGs).
-* `--custom_hmm`, which allows for custom HMM profile databases to be used with Pharokka.
+* `--custom_hmm`, which allows for custom HMM profile databases to be used with `pharokka`.
 * `create_custom_hmm.py` which facilitates  the creation of a HMM profile database from multiple sequence alignments.
 * `--dnaapler`, which automatically detects and reorients your phage to start with the large terminase subunit.
 For more information, see [dnaapler](https://github.com/gbouras13/dnaapler).
 * `--genbank`, which allows for genbank format input with `-i`.